saltysimulations/saltyreplay/README.md

 ## Major Issues
 ### Replays
 * The speed of replays is not correct.
 This is due to collecting data every frame instead of a set amount of time.
-* The replay data writing system needs to be reworked.
-Currently, it writes data as a JSON object for each line, but it should be an object with an array of objects instead, for proper JSON syntax.
-This is also required for the replay reader for work, and currently has to be done manually.
-This system was originally created to test the replay in-sim, and is one of the top priorities.
+* Active pause needs to be activated for the replay to be smooth
 * The only data that gets recorded for now is the position, bank angle, pitch, altitude and heading.
 Other data like gear, flaps, and other external animations will have to be added later.
 Although switches in the interior are planned in the future, this is one of the least prioritized things right now.
 ### UI
 * The replay logic is not currently tied to the UI.